ui4x/ui4html/docs/01 - BASICS.md

 Because of the gaps, just dividing the width by 3 is not accurate, so we use a convenience function for getting "gap-observing" shares of the whole.

-Of course, rather than managing sizes like this, you might want to use a ...
+Of course, rather than managing sizes like this, for equally-sized elements, you might want to use a...

 ---------------